likhithagangireddy/disasterrecovery/README.md

 - Model Loading and Saving Library: Pickle
 - Web App and Data Visualization: Flask, Plotly

+### Source Data

+The Source datasets are provided by [Figure Eight](https://www.figure-eight.com/) and are the below
+- disaster_categories.csv: Categories of the messages
+- disaster_messages.csv: Multilingual disaster response messages

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.